khushi-411/learnings/research_papers/09_pytorch.md

 - Automatically compute gradients (all in Python programs).
 - It uses an operator overloading approach, which builds a representation of the computed function every time it is executed.
 - Performs reverse-mode automatic differentiation.
-- Differentiating functions with more outputs than inputs is more efficiently executed using forward-mode automatic differentiation.
+- Differentiation of functions with more outputs than inputs is more efficiently executed using forward-mode automatic differentiation.
     - Less common in ML applications.
     - Performs it using array-level dual numbers.
 - Performs differentiation through code using mutation on tensors.